equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_devices.md

 # equinix_metal_devices

-Provides an Equinix Metal devices datasource.
-This can be used to find devices that meet a filter criteria.
+The datasource can be used to find a list of devices which meet filter criteria.

+If you need to fetch a single device by ID or by project ID and hostname, use the [equinix_metal_device](equinix_metal_device.md) datasource.

 ## Example Usage